Hmong vs Ilocano

 Hmong vs Ilocano Difficulty

 The Hmong vs Ilocano difficulty level basically depends on the number of Hmong Alphabets and Ilocano Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Hmong and Ilocano are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Hmong and Ilocano, which language is harder to learn?
-Time required to learn Hmong is 44 weeks while to learn Ilocano time required is Not Available.
+Time required to learn Hmong is 44 weeks while to learn Ilocano time required is 44 weeks.